Questions To Ask…When Choosing a Financial Planner

 Do you believe in tactical analysis or market timing?

 Marketing timing, attempted by an emotional, irrational human being?
 No, I do not believe in that.
 However, in recent years, tactical, rules-based strategies emphasizing different factors like momentum or value, have been getting easier to implement.
-I find this strategy compelling not only for the possibility of higher returns through full market cycles (however, one can never predict future returns), the strategy also appears to reduce risk and minimize drawdowns which I think is worth considering for a portion of a portfolio.
+I find this strategy compelling not only for the possibility of higher returns through full market cycles (however, one can never predict future returns), the strategy may minimize risk or drawdowns which I think is worth considering for a portion of a portfolio.

 Who manages your money?

 I manage my household’s money.
 I’ve been an account holder primarily at Vanguard since I started investing because of their low expense ratios and broad diversification.
-My client’s accounts are held at TD Ameritrade and managed either by myself or a third-party manager, First Ascent, where we deploy elegantly simple, low-cost, globally diversified portfolios.
+My client’s accounts are held at TD Ameritrade and managed either by myself or a third-party manager, First Ascent, where we deploy elegantly simple, low-cost, globally diversified portfolios, oftentimes utlizing Vanguard ETFs.

 Will you be the only person working with me?